In My Mother's Skin

-In My Mother's Skin is a 2023 Filipino horror film written and directed by Kenneth Dagatan.
+In My Mother's Skin is a 2023 folk horror film written and directed by Kenneth Dagatan.
 It stars Beauty Gonzalez, Felicity Kyle Napuli, James Mavie Estrella, Angeli Bayani, Ronnie Lazaro, Arnold Reyes, Noel Sto.
 Domingo and Jasmine Curtis-Smith.
 Set during World War II, the film's plot follows a young girl who, while tending to her dying mother, becomes acquainted with a flesh-eating fairy.

+The film premiered at Sundance as part of the festival's "Midnight" section on January 21, 2023, It is the only non-English-language film in the section.
+Amazon Studios acquired the global rights to the film, marking its first acquisition of the festival, and was made available to stream worldwide on Prime Video on October 12, 2023.

 Premise

 As World War II in 1945 Philippines is coming to an end, a wealthy family is trapped in their country mansion and terrorized by Japanese soldiers who are losing control of the island.
 The family's patriarch, Aldo, is rumored to have stolen Japanese gold and hidden it nearby.
 Knowing that his family will be killed if the gold is found, Aldo leaves to seek help from the Americans.
 His absence causes the family to fear that he will never return, while the mother's health deteriorates.
 Desperate for help, the family's young daughter Tala turns to a deceitful and flesh-eating fairy, who plans to devour them all.